-5.49 Many organizations may have an operating standard for quality control.
-The family of standards for quality management systems, ISO 9000 is maintained by ISO, the International Organization for Standardization6 (ISO) and is administered by accreditation and certification bodies.
-The requirements in ISO 9001:2008 (which are one of the standards in the ISO 9000 family) include:
+- 5.49 Many organizations may have an operating standard for quality control.
+The family of standards for quality management systems, ISO 9000, is maintained by the International Organization for Standardization and is administered by accreditation and certification bodies.
+The requirements in ISO 9001:2008 (which is one of the standards in the ISO 9000 family) include: - Adopting a set of procedures for all key business processes; - Monitoring processes to ensure they are effective;